-The 2020 review of Australia’s Environmental Laws released its interim report.
-It makes no recommendation to change the prohibition to nuclear power.
+The 2020 review of Australia’s Environmental Laws interim report makes no recommendation to change the prohibition to nuclear power.
 It advises that uranium mining remain a “matter of national environment significance” (MNES).

 During the review there was a strong push from the nuclear industry and the Mineral Council of Australia to remove two sections of the Act.
 1 – the prohibition of nuclear power.
 2 – the definition of ‘nuclear actions’ to exclude uranium.
 These efforts by the nuclear industry have largely failed.